rudashi/fluent-regex/docs/pl/podstawy/dodatkowe-metody.md

 ---
-title: Tokens
+title: Dodatkowe metody
 layout: pl-page
-next: Quantifiers
+next: Kwantyfikatory
-next-link: usage/quantifiers
+next-link: podstawy/kwantyfikatory
-previous: Helpers
+previous: Pomocnicze metody
-previous-link: usage/helpers
+previous-link: podstawy/pomocnicze-metody
 ---

-# Tokens
+# Dodatkowe metody

 The `FluentBuilder` must be initialized before using tokens.
-Use one of the above [helper](helpers.md) methods to do this.
+Use one of the above [helper](pomocnicze-metody.md) methods to do this.
 Tokens can be chained to create increasingly complex regular expressions.

 ### `anything`